Wednesday of Week 34 of Ordinary Time – First Reading

 Commentary on Revelation 15:1-4

-Our reading today actually introduces the “seven last plagues”, seven golden bowls filled with God’s anger against the unrepentant wicked It consists of the introduction to the chapter which precedes the vision of the seven cups and contains a triumphant hymn of the good and righteous.
+These bowls filled with God’s anger against the unrepentant wicked.
+Today’s reading consists of the introduction to the chapter which precedes the vision of the seven bowls, and it contains a triumphant hymn of the good and righteous.
 In this way it sets up the context in which God’s anger and God’s punishment against the wicked are seen as entirely just and justified.
-Today, John gives us another vision he has had.
-He sees the seven angels, or messengers of God, bringing the seven last plagues on the wicked.
-They are the last because “they exhaust the anger of God”; with them God’s anger is satisfied.
+These punishments are the last because “they exhaust the anger of God”—with them God’s anger is satisfied.

 However, we have to be careful when speaking of God’s anger not equate it with the kind of anger we ourselves are prone to from time to time.
 Our anger is often a spontaneous and uncontrolled emotional reaction to a situation and is often quite out of proportion to what actually happened.
 God’s anger is measured and balanced.
 It is not really anger in our sense.
 Rather, it is the response he gives to those who totally reject his call to a life of truth and love and union with him.
 In fact, it is not God who rejects and punishes his people.
 Rather, it is they who reject him and find themselves in terrible isolation from the One for whom their whole being craves.